EMODnet Chemistry

 About

 The EMODnet Chemistry portal is operated and further developed by a European partnership.
 This comprises members of the SeaDataNet consortium together with organisations from marine science, environmental monitoring agencies, regional sea conventions, ICES, EEA, chemical experts, and others.
-The partners combine expertises and experiences of collecting, processing, and managing of chemistry data together with expertises in distributed data infrastructure development and operation and providing OGC services (WMS, WFS, and WCS) for viewing and distribution.
+The partners combine expertise and experiences of collecting, processing, and managing of chemistry data together with expertise in distributed data infrastructure development and operation and providing OGC services (WMS, WFS, and WCS) for viewing and distribution.

 EMODnet Chemistry is also a thematic EMODnet portal.
 For more background on EMODnet, see EMODnet Bathymetry.